 Organizations around the world have found their data and systems are at risk due to a lack of cybersecurity.
 The cybersecurity skills gap refers to a modern problem: companies want to protect their data, but they don’t know-how.
 The longer a cybersecurity position stays open, the longer a company is at risk of a cybersecurity breach.

 Many professionals in the world of cybersecurity – nearly 70% – do not have a defined career plan, which may be a contributing factor to the cybersecurity skills gap.
-Part of the reason that it’s tough for cybersecurity professionals to break into the field is that many positions require prior experience as well as cybersecurity soft skills that are typically learned on-the-job.
-One of the best ways for cybersecurity professionals to overcome this issue is to get real-world experience – through an internship or other hands-on work – while going through college or graduate school is one way to get this experience.
+Part of the reason it’s tough for cybersecurity professionals to enter the field is many positions require prior experience.
+Additionally, many require cybersecurity soft skills that you typically learn on the job.
+One of the best ways for cybersecurity professionals to overcome this issue is to get real-world experience.
+An internship or other hands-on work while in college or graduate school is one way to get this experience.

 Some companies find that although they have a tech staff, the team is far too overworked to become properly trained.
 Additionally, they also don’t have the resources to manage problems leading to a cybersecurity technical skills shortage.
 Cybersecurity skills in demand include both hard skills and cybersecurity soft skills, including providing education to employees who could put the company at risk unintentionally.

 What Industries are at Risk?

 Any industry that handles sensitive information is at risk for a cybersecurity attack.
 Financial industries, healthcare companies, government security firms, are all at risk.
 Any industry that stores customer credit card numbers, addresses, phone numbers, and other personal information can also be vulnerable to a cyber attack.